joonmosqueda/test-REA/docs/PREREQS.md

 2. Navigate to the `VPC` service, and list VPCs.
 Note the ID of the VPC you need.
 3. Navigate to `Subnets` and filter by the VPC ID you selected.
 Take note of all the subnets listed for that VPC.

+## CloudWatch LogGroup
+An AWS CloudWatch LogGroup "TestRea" is required to contain log streams from EC2 instance(s).

+To create a log group, follow the below steps:
+1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/.
+2. In the navigation pane, choose Logs.
+3. Choose Actions, Create log group.
+4. Type a name for the log group: `TestRea`, and choose Create log group.